kartoza/miniSASS/docs/src/administrator/admin.md

 Upon selecting the `Admin` option, users will be redirected to the `Admin Panel`.
 This centralised dashboard provides an overview of key system settings, user management, and other administrative functionalities.

 ![Admin Panel](./img/admin-2.png)

+Once you have accessed the administration site, please refer to the [Django Administrator](./django-admin.md) documentation for more information regarding which sections to manage.